LoopZ/V8Power/README.md

-# V8Power
+# V8Power Tools
 Putting the power of an 8-cylinder engine under the hood of DOS batch files.

 * * *

-The V8Power project is being designed in cooperation with [Jim Hall](http://www.freedos.org/jhall) for the [FreeDOS™](http://www.freedos.org) operating system.
+The V8Power Tools project is being designed in cooperation with [Jim Hall](http://www.freedos.org/jhall) for the [FreeDOS™](http://www.freedos.org) operating system.
 It is intended to expand the functionality of scripts written using batch files and to provide them with a better looking user interface with